News

 A home saved by firefighters sits surrounded by damage from the Airport Fire in El Cariso Village, Calif., on Sep.
 16, 2024.
 (John Fredricks/The Epoch Times)

 Ricardo Lara, California’s insurance commissioner, on Sept.
-19 placed a mandatory one-year moratorium on insurance company cancellations and non-renewals for three-quarters of a million policyholders impacted by fires in Southern California.
+19 placed a mandatory one-year moratorium on insurance company cancellations and nonrenewals for three-quarters of a million policyholders affected by fires in Southern California.

-The insurance commissioner was granted the authority to issue moratoriums by Senate Bill 824, introduced by then state Sen. Lara and signed into law in 2018, which prohibits insurers from canceling or refusing renewals for residential properties located in wildfire areas if a state of emergency is declared.
+The insurance commissioner was granted the authority to issue moratoriums by Senate Bill 824, introduced by Lara, then a state senator, and signed into law in 2018, which prohibits insurers from canceling or refusing renewals for residential properties located in wildfire areas if a state of emergency is declared.
 Policyholders who lose their home to fire are protected for 24 months.

-Homeowners in or nearby the perimeter affected by the Airport, Bridge, and Line fires in Orange, Riverside, Los Angeles, and San Bernardino counties are now temporarily protected, after Gov. Gavin Newsom issued emergency declarations for the areas in recent weeks.
+Homeowners in or near the perimeter affected by the Airport, Bridge, and Line fires in Orange, Riverside, Los Angeles, and San Bernardino counties are now temporarily protected after California Gov. Gavin Newsom issued emergency declarations for the areas in recent weeks.

-“This creates much-needed breathing room for homeowners,” Lara said in a news release announcing the order.
+“This creates much-needed breathing room for homeowners,” Lara said in a statement announcing the order.
 “Wildfire survivors should not have to worry about insurance while they are recovering.”

 The Airport fire—which injured 15 people, destroyed 160 structures, and damaged 34 more after burning more than 23,500 acres (36.7 square miles) in Orange and Riverside counties since Sept.
 9—is estimated at 62 percent contained as of Sept.
 20, according to Cal Fire.

 Nearly 55,000 acres (85.6 square miles) have burned in Los Angeles and San Bernardino counties since the Bridge fire started Sept.
-8, with 81 structures destroyed, 5 people injured, and about 4,409 structures threatened, with the blaze 59 percent contained, Cal Fire announced Sept.
+8, with 81 structures destroyed, five people injured, and about 4,409 structures threatened, with the blaze 59 percent contained, Cal Fire announced on Sept.
 20.

 The Line fire has burned more than 39,000 acres (61.3 square miles) in San Bernardino County and is 57 percent contained after erupting on Sept.
 5. One structure is reported destroyed and four damaged, according to Cal Fire.

-Staff with the insurance department are on the ground in disaster areas helping survivors file claims and working to protect impacted communities from insurance abuse and fraud, according to the news release.
+Staff with the insurance department are on the ground in disaster areas helping survivors file claims and working to protect affected communities from insurance abuse and fraud, according to the statement.

 Individuals curious about whether their home falls in the emergency declaration zones can visit the insurance agency’s website to determine if their zip code is included in the moratorium.